SmokinCaterpillar/pypet/doc/source/introduction.rst

 This is our simulation function `multiply`.
 The function makes use of a :class:`~pypet.trajectory.Trajectory` container which manages our parameters.
-To be precise here, `traj` is in fact a :class:`~pypet.trajectory.SingleRun` container and not a full `Trajectory`.
+To be precise here, `traj` is in fact a :class:`~pypet.trajectory.SingleRun` container and not a full *trajectory*.
-The full `Trajectory` contains all parameter combinations for which we want to evaluate our simulation.
+The full *trajectory* contains all parameter combinations for which we want to evaluate our simulation.
 This concept of parameter exploration will be introduced soon below.
-Yet, a `SingleRun` is a reduced version of a full `Trajectory` that usually only contains one particular parameter combination and not the full explored parameter ranges.
+Yet, a *single run* is a reduced version of a full *trajectory* that usually only contains one particular parameter combination and not the full explored parameter ranges.
-But for convenience, over the course of this documentation I also use the variable `traj` in the individual runs to refer to a `SingleRun` container.
-You can treat a `SingleRun` and operate with this container almost in the same way as a `Trajectory` apart from slightly reduced functionality.
+But for convenience over the course of this documentation, I also use the variable `traj` in the individual runs to refer to a *single run* container.
+You can treat a *single run* and operate with this container almost in the same way as a *trajectory*, apart from slightly reduced functionality.

 We can access the parameters simply by natural naming,